Diseases

 • Both disease and prevention/control measures related

-GAP: Investigate what risk factors (season, environment, climate) facilitate or decrease transmission between wildlife and other populations (human and production animals)
+1. Knowledge of the risk factors (e.g., season, environment, climate) that facilitate or decrease Cryptosporidium transmission between wildlife and other populations (human and production animals) is superficial.

 • Endangered wild species affected or not (estimation for Europe / worldwide)